 ];

-// Step 3: Utilize .some() to short-circuit the loop as soon as a match is found, saving CPU cycles.
+// .some() short-circuits as soon as a match is found

 const isFailing = fallbackKeywords.some(keyword => logInput.toLowerCase().includes(keyword));